Chile loses FIFA appeal in World Cup case with Ecuador | Sports-Games

 - Country:

-Chile has lost its appeal to replace Ecuador at the World Cup in Qatar, but Friday's verdict by FIFA will likely lead the case to the Court of Arbitration for Sport.
+Chile has lost its appeal to replace Ecuador at the World Cup in Qatar, but the verdict by FIFA will lead the case to the Court of Arbitration for Sport.

-FIFA dismissed Chile's argument that Ecuador player Byron Castillo was actually Colombian and ineligible to play in World Cup qualifying games.
+FIFA on Friday dismissed Chile's argument that Ecuador player Byron Castillo was actually Colombian and ineligible to play in World Cup qualifying games.
 Castillo played in eight of them for Ecuador.

-FIFA said its appeal judges ''deemed that on the basis of the documents presented, the player was to be considered as holding permanent Ecuadorian nationality in accordance” with the country's legal statutes.
+FIFA said its appeal judges "deemed that on the basis of the documents presented, the player was to be considered as holding permanent Ecuadorian nationality in accordance" with soccer's legal statutes.

 The verdict, which upholds a FIFA disciplinary ruling from June, keeps Ecuador on track to play Qatar in the opening game of the World Cup in Doha on Nov.
 20. The Netherlands and Senegal are also in Group A.